bbo-lab/ACM/README.md

 # ACM (Anatomically-constrained model)
-A framework for for videography based pose tracking of rodents.
+A framework for videography based pose tracking of rodents.
 By Arne Monsees.

 ## Installation